Living organisms use energy in a radically different way than immune cells in vitro.

 Which suite will be given?

-The results were made possible by a new method developed in consultation with collaborator Ralph DeBerardinis, MD, Ph.D., who allowed Jones and his colleagues to map how T cells use nutrients in living organisms.
-They have developed a 13C infusion method to study T cell metabolism in vivo
+The results were made possible by a new method developed by collaborator Ralph DeBerardinis, MD, Ph.D., which allowed Jones and his colleagues to map how T cells use nutrients in living organisms.
+They have developed an infusion method to study T cell metabolism in vivo

 "In the future, this new mapping technique will be invaluable in pursuing studies of specific diseases," said Eric Ma, Ph.D., lead author of the study and a postdoctoral researcher in the field.
 Jones's laboratory.